 Data is a critical asset of the USG.
 USG organizations have a responsibility to protect the confidentiality, integrity, and availability of the information and information systems assets utilized.
 However, to adequately protect the data, there must be an understanding of what to protect, why protect it and how to protect it.
 The security objective is to maintain the confidentiality, integrity, and availability of all information and information systems, products or services.
-Security categorization is the characterization of information or an information system based on an assessment of the potential impact that a loss of confidentiality, integrity, or availability of such information or information system would have on organization operations, assets, or individuals and the USG itself.
+Security categorization is the characterization of information or an information system based on an assessment of the potential impact that a loss of confidentiality, integrity, or availability of such information or information system would have on organization operations, assets, or individuals and the USG itself to include all USG contracted suppliers that accesses, stores, processes and transmits data and information assets on behalf of the USG.
 Confidentiality, integrity and availability are defined as:

-- 1. Confidentiality "Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information..."
+- Confidentiality "Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information..."
 [44 U.S.C., Sec.
-3542] A loss of confidentiality is the unauthorized disclosure of information. - 2.
-Integrity "Guarding against improper information modification or destruction and includes ensuring information non repudiation and authenticity..."
+3542] A loss of confidentiality is the unauthorized disclosure of information. - Integrity "Guarding against improper information modification or destruction and includes ensuring information non - repudiation and authenticity..."
 [44 U.S.C., Sec.
-3542] A loss of integrity is the unauthorized modification or destruction of information. - 3.
-Availability "Ensuring timely and reliable access to and use of information..."
+3542] A loss of integrity is the unauthorized modification or destruction of information.

+Availability - "Ensuring timely and reliable access to and use of information..."
 [44 U.S.C., SEC.
 3542] A loss of availability is the disruption of access to, or use of, information or an information system.